George Davies (athlete)

 George Davies (born November 19, 1940) is an American retired pole vaulter and a former world record holder.
 He set his record on May 20, 1961, in Boulder, Colorado, jumping 4.83 m.
 He was the first pole vaulter to break a world record with a fiberglass pole.

+Competing for the Oklahoma State Cowboys track and field team, Davies won the 1961 NCAA Division I Outdoor Track and Field Championships.
+He tied for first place with Dick Gear of San Jose State.